HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Rebalanced Made of Slime to activate on upkeep, no longer inherits the killed card's Power
   * CENSORED buffed from 2 Health --> 3 Health
   * CENSORED's minions now inherit the full Power of the killed card
+  * We Can Change Anything buffed from 1 Health --> 2 Health
 * Additions
   * Added 4 starter decks
   * Added card choice node